StefanoN98/SQL-Projects/03. ADVANCED ANALYTICS/Country Analysis.md

   This avoids errors and database limitations.

 - **`COUNT(DISTINCT ...)` usage**: applied frequently to reduce the risk of double-counting caused by joins with transactional tables (`order_items`, `payments`).
-  ⚠️ Note: this operation is expensive on large datasets.
+  ⚠️ Note: this operation is expensive on large datasets, so to consider alternative solutions on larger dataset.

 - **Divide-by-zero handling**: use `NULLIF(..., 0)` or `CASE WHEN ... > 0 THEN ...
 ELSE 0 END` to prevent runtime errors or `INF` values.